nastch2000/starter-academic/content/post/bosch-internship-ML/index.md

 ## Motivation

-Exploiting passive (radio signal information, etc.) and active (measured latency, datarate, etc.) generated data from the network to predict the communication performance in a very short term time horizon less than 10 milliseconds.
+Exploiting passive (radio signal information, etc.) and active (measured latency, datarate, etc.) generated data from the overall network as well as from external sources to predict the communication performance in a very short term time horizon less than 10 milliseconds.